5137 Technology Training Specialist

 MAJOR ADMINISTRATOR Coordinator of User Support

-The Technical Trainer develops, prepares, reviews, schedules, publicizes, and delivers training sessions and supporting materials on technology-related topics, including the Blackboard Learn course management system and Ellucian Banner ERP system, for faculty, staff, and student employees of Missouri State University.
-The Technical Trainer functions as part of the Computer Services User Support unit to promote effective use of campus technology resources by working with the Technical Training and Documentation Administrator to develop electronic and printed communications, such as, websites, the student-focused Computing at Missouri State publication, mass emails, posters, handouts, newsletters, and other communication tools.
+The Technology Training Specialist develops, prepares, reviews, schedules, publicizes, and delivers training sessions and supporting materials on technology-related topics, including the Blackboard Learn academic Learning Management System (LMS), Ellucian Banner ERP system, and Microsoft Office 365 software and services for faculty, staff, and student employees of Missouri State University.
+The Technology Training Specialist functions as part of the Computer Services User Support unit to promote effective use of campus technology resources by working with the Technical Training and Documentation Administrator to develop electronic and printed communications, such as, websites, social media, mass emails, posters, handouts, newsletters, and other communication tools.

 MINIMUM ACCEPTABLE QUALIFICATIONS